fasiha/rosetta-cryptopals/README.md

 (For the record, I don’t really see why the first key-length chunk and the second key-length chunk should have a small edit distance for the correct key length, unless this encodes some kind of ASCII condition?)

 I’m mentioning this not to complain but to point out that without the edit distance code, the cracking code, at [🌂], is ~15 lines long.
 The demo (setting up the data, printing the recovered keys for various key lengths, and finally printing the decoded message with the correct key) is much longer.
 That is most gratifying.

+> Just a quick reminder, to run the code, check it out, and in the `cryptobasics` directory, run `rustup run nightly cargo build --release && rustup run nightly cargo run --release`.